mco-gh/mco.dev/content/post/random/northern.md

 +++
-categories = ["One Great Thing", "Random"] tags = ["One Great Thing", "Random"] title = "[OGT] The Northern Lights are on fire this week" date = "2024-10-12" coverImage = "/img/northern.webp"
+categories = ["One Great Thing", "Random"] tags = ["One Great Thing", "Random"] title = "The Northern Lights are on fire this week" date = "2024-10-12" coverImage = "/img/northern.webp"
 +++